Muresan73/Github-analytics/README.md

-# Github-analytics - Greoup 19
+# Github-analytics - Group 19

 The repository is part of the project assignment for DE-2 Project